 The Responsivity Principle states that treatment interventions be delivered in a manner to which the offender is most likely to be responsive.
 This includes using cognitive-behavioral programming in general, and specifically matching interventions to the offender’s personality traits, gender, learning style, motivation, culture, etc.

 Dosage is closely related to the Risk Principle in that agencies should assure that supervision and treatment are commensurate to an offender’s level of risk/need, and treatment is closely related to the Responsivity Principle in that treatment interventions must be targeted, timely, and delivered with fidelity.

 Train for Skills with Directed Practice

-Many offenders lack the skills needed to live law abiding lifestyles.
-Cognitive behavioral programming
+Many parolees lack the skills needed to live law abiding lifestyles.

 Research on social learning theory has shown that rewards are more effective than punishments in shaping behavior.
 In fact, issuing four rewards to every punishment is the optimum balance for shaping behavior.
 Rewards do not have to be tangible—a simple statement of appreciation for improvements made can be quite influential under the right circumstances.
 One basic—yet important—MI skill (see “Enhance Intrinsic Motivation”) is to use affirmations.
 Just by utilizing MI, the Board has taken a significant step in satisfying this principle.
 Field staff are encouraged to look for ways to reward offenders.
 For example, offenders who display significant, sustained reductions in risk of reoffending may be relieved of certain conditions of parole (IE: reduced reporting).
 Recently, the legislature authorized the Board to utilize administrative parole.
 Staff needs two contacts per year for offenders under this supervision.
 It is reserved for non-violent offenders who have a very low risk of reoffending.